microsoft/SmartDump/README.md

 5. To generate dump, use -d option to set number of dumps to be captured.
 Associating it with -f(filter include) allows you to capture dumps against specific exceptions.
-Also, using -fv (filter exclude) options to filter/exclude any unnecessary exceptions from output.
+Also, use -fv (filter exclude) options to filter/exclude any unnecessary exceptions from output.

        - -f      Filter exception based on specified string(s).
 Use '|' as delimiter for multiple strings.
        - -fv     Exclude exceptions contain specified filter.
 Use '|' as delimiter for multiple strings.